ehendrix23/tesla_dashcam/README.rst

   Using this you can swap the front and the rear camera in the layouts.
 The front camera is normally on top with the rear camera being at the bottom.
 With this the front camera will be shown at the bottom and the rear on the top.

+*--swap_pillar*

+  Default: False

+  Swap the left and right pillar cameras within the layouts.
+Normally left pillar camera is on the left and right pillar camera is on the right, using this option will swap their positions.

 *--background*